pczarnecki/AIM_MCRN_AirQuality/Data/README.md

 Combined Data -- The folder with the full data (one file for each city) <br />
 AQ Data -- The folder with Air Quality data downloaded from aciqcn.org (variables vary, but they all include PM2.5)<br />
 NOAA Data -- The folder with meteorological data (Temperature and Relative Humidity)<br />
-Rt1 -- The folder with Rt calculated from rt.live<br />
+Rt1 -- The folder with Rt calculated from rt.live. (see https://github.com/rtcovidlive/covid-model)<br />
-Rt2 -- The folder with Rt calculated from epiforcasts.io<br />
+Rt2 -- The folder with Rt calculated from epiforcasts.io (see https://github.com/epiforecasts/covid)<br />
 italy_covid_data -- Time series of covid cases for each city<br />
 Italy_Mobility_Report -- Google mobility data for each city<br />
 get_noaa -- R script that gets updated NOAA data<br />